ejh243/BrainFANS/documentation/docs/home/intro.md

 slug: /
 ---

-# Welcome to the BrainFANS wiki!
+# Welcome to the BrainFANS wiki

 Welcome to the documentation website for our comprehensive repository of genomic, regulatory, epigenomic, and transcriptomic data from human brain tissue.
 Our repository represents a valuable resource for researchers aiming to delve into the molecular underpinnings of complex neurological conditions such as schizophrenia and autism.
 Through the utilization of advanced methodologies, including fluorescence-activated nuclei sorting (FANS), we have curated a rich collection of data from both developing and adult human brains.